apache/incubator-hivemall/docs/gitbook/ft_engineering/feature_selection.md

 It is a useful technique to 1) improve prediction results by omitting redundant features, 2) to shorten training time, and 3) to know important features for prediction.

+*Note: The feature is supported Hivemall from v0.5-rc.1 or later.*

 <!-- toc -->

 # Supported Feature Selection algorithms